clips/toposcope/README.md

 In ```create_config.py```, specify the following:
 - which algorithm to use: BERTopic, Top2Vec, LDA or NMDF
 - input format (.csv file or .zip containing .txt)
+- in case of .csv: the column name containing the text data and the delimiter
 - the directory to the data
-- in case of .csv: the column name containing the text data and the delimiter

-Then, specify parameters related to the chosen algorithm, and specify preprocessing steps:
+Then, specify parameters related to the chosen algorithm:
+- Base model (for BERTopic and Top2Vec)
+- Number of topics
+- Use pre-defined list of seed topics (for BERTopic and Top2Vec)
+- ...

+And specify which preprocessing steps to apply to your data:
+- tokenize text
+- lemmatize text
 - remove NLTK stopwords
 - remove custom stopwords
 - remove punctuation
 - lowercase text
-- lemmatize text
 - use ngrams
+- language (relevant for tokenization/lemmatization, and removal of NLTK stopwords)

 #### Run the pipeline
 Create the config file by running ```python create_config.py``` and start the pipeline with ```python -u topic_modeling.py```.